Local, sustainable, seasonal. What influences how you cook?

 She taught me how to spin gold out of straw, and for that I will be eternally grateful.

 I cook from scratch as much as possible (yes, I’ll pick up something form the grab-and-go section in our local co-op on shopping day), using traditional tried-and-true methods, but certainly looking for the modern time savers available to us.
 My food processor, blender, and mixer remain on my counter ready for quick service, and if I end up kneading my bread with a machine rather than my hands in order to save time, I’ll not apologize!
+I’m not always a fanatic about measuring, which is why I get into trouble sometimes baking, but cooking by the feel of it works fairly well for me most of the time!

 Many of my updates lighten up the old standard fare, or add whole grains where none existed before.
 In the past few decades, the availability and understanding of foods from around the world has made it easy to jazz up the week night meal, and broaden our understanding of how we can feed our families using unique flavors and techniques.